What is QA Testing?

 - • Testing everything without prioritization

-- • Ignoring impact analysis
+- • Ignoring what developers specifically mention

 Smoke Testing